Information For Authors

 - The document should contain no language flaws.

 - There should be no plagiarism in the submitted article.
-Please note that the journal has zero-tolerance for plagiarism as per policy of HEC Pakistan.
+Please note that the journal has zero-tolerance for plagiarism as per the policy of HEC Pakistan.

 Ethical Guidelines for the Author(s)

 The following ethical guidelines are obligatory for all author(s) violations of which may result in the application of penalties by the editor, including but not limited to the suspension or revocation of publishing privileges.